ALL POSTS

 Step 2: Filter by page importance

 A missing meta description on your pricing page matters 100x more than one on a blog post from 2019.
 Weight issues by the commercial importance of the page.
+Your homepage, pricing page, and top product/service pages are tier 1.
+Everything else is tier 2 or lower.

 Step 3: Build a three-item list